sasagawa888/Elxlog/readme.txt

 Project is called Elxlog.
 Goal: Fusion of Elixir and Prolog

+caution:
-caution: predicate with zero arity is written like this: e.g. halt()  true()  fail()
+ predicate with zero arity is written like this: e.g. halt()  true()  fail()

  float number is same as ISO-Prolog e.g. 3.0e4

+ comma and period is delimiter.
+Not operator.

+ Elixir code can be mixed in the file read by reconsult/1.
+ The line after Åg!ElixirÅh is Elixir code. see test.pl

 invoke:
   mix elxlog